 The hiking trails near Lake Bohinj vary in degree of difficulty, from “I can walk this in flip-flops” to “We should hire a guide.”
-The most popular trails are easily accessible and well-marked, while detailed trail maps and hiking gear are recommended for the hikes further afield.
+The most popular Lake Bohinj trails are easily accessible and well-marked, while detailed trail maps and hiking gear are recommended for the hikes further afield.

-Savica Waterfall Hike
+#1 Savica Waterfall Hike

 From the west end of Lake Bohinj, Savica Waterfall is visible cascading down the rocky mountainside, but completing the hike provides an up-close view.
 Two separate falls – one 255 feet high and the other 82 feet high – flow from underground passages then tumble down into a stream.

 While the hike was certainly shorter, it wasn’t without incline.
-We had to climb nearly 500 steps to the waterfall viewing platform.
+We climbed nearly 500 steps to the waterfall viewing platform.
 However, even in the height of summer, the path wasn’t overcrowded and most of it was shaded under a canopy of trees.

-- Entrance to the Savica Waterfall hike costs €4 per person from July through September and €3 the rest of the year.
-However, it is free with the Bohinj Guest Card.
+Entrance to the Savica Waterfall hike costs €4 per person from July through September and €3 the rest of the year.
+However, it is free with the Julian Alps Bohinj Guest Card.
 There is a fee for parking.
 A public bus (also free with the Bohinj Guest Card) takes hikers to the Savica parking lot.
 We were hiking this Lake Bohinj trail for a little more than an hour and took our time stopping at Savica viewpoints and lingering at the top.

 - Bring a water bottle and fill it with fresh mountain water at the Savica ticket entrance.